 The Dictionary of Old Norse Prose (ONP) is part of The Arnamagnæan Collection in the Department of Nordic Studies and Linguistics (NorS) at the University of Copenhagen (our NorS page is here).
 The dictionary is funded through the Arnamagnæan Commission.
 Read about ONP’s printed publications, orthography, users’ guide, abbreviations and symbols.
 The word of the day is published on our Twitter feed with a sample definition and citation.

 Editors: Aldís Sigurðardóttir; Alex Speed Kjeldsen; Bent Chr.
 Jacobsen; Christopher Sanders; Ellert Þór Jóhannsson; Eva Rode; Helle Degnbol; James E. Knirk; Maria Arvidsson; Simonetta Battista; Tarrin Wills; Þorbjörg Helgadóttir.
 Contact: email@example.com.
 Follow us on:

-The text generated here is Unicode/UTF-8 and is in English where available.
-HTML semantic tagging is used where possible.
-Where there is only Danish text available it will appear in this colour and will open in Google Translate when clicked.
-Where there are definitions in both Danish and English, the two versions are separated by ⫽.
+This interface to ONP generates pages directly from the dictionary’s database.
+The text generated here is Unicode/UTF-8 and uses HTML semantic tagging where possible.
+Where a definition is only in Danish it will appear in this colour and when clicked will use Google Translate to generate an English translation.
+Where there are definitions in both Danish and English, the two versions are separated by //.
 A green headword in the headword list is one which has been semantically analysed or structured in some form (English and/or Danish definitions, or structure only) and published.